Intrinsic Step Jamming in Nanometer-Scale KPZ-like Rough Surfaces under Interface-Limited Crystal Growth and Retreat

-Previous studies have shown that, under interface-limited conditions, kinetically roughened surfaces exhibit several distinct Kardar--Parisi--Zhang (KPZ)-like subclasses, depending on surface orientation, driving force, and temperature \cite{akutsu23, akutsu24-2, akutsu25-2}.
-Here, the interface-limited conditions mean that the atoms in the environmental phase come to the surface rapidly enough.
+Previous studies have shown that, with steady growth under interface-limited conditions, kinetically roughened surfaces exhibit Kardar--Parisi--Zhang (KPZ)-like roughness with the exponent $\alpha = \alpha_{\rm KPZ} = 0.3869$ \cite{kpz, pagnani15, takeuchi18}, depending on surface orientation, driving force, and temperature (Fig.~\ref{kr-diagram} (a) and (b), the kinetic roughening diagrams, with $\kBT/\epsilon = 0.4$ for (b)) \cite{akutsu23, akutsu24-2, akutsu25-2}.
+Here, the interface-limited condition means that atoms in the environmental phase reach the surface rapidly enough.